MaruserPHT/Pixel-Hub/pixel-hub-token-pht/tokenomics.md

 **Total Received:** - / $700K

-**Distribution:** Tokens will be distributed after pre sale is completed
+**Distribution:** 50% of tokens will be distributed after the Pre sale has completed the remaining tokens will be distributed on a vesting schedule of 12.5% weekly
 {% endtab %}

 {% tab title="Public Sale" %}